Skip to main content

 • Treat sub-models as libraries.
 Once a sub-model is stable, avoid editing it casually — changes propagate to every instance.

 • Name inputs and outputs clearly.
-The parent model connects by name — clear names prevent wiring mistakes.
+Mapping ids match by name; clear names prevent wiring mistakes.

 • Keep the top level thin.
 A well-organized facility model is mostly Model Nodes with a little glue between them.
 If your top level has hundreds of direct components, you’re losing the benefit.